-Respecting society's increasing expectations for greater transparency around climate change is paramount for us.
-Transpaco recognises the importance of matters relating to environmental, social and governance (ESG) issues and is playing a more active role in ensuring the sustainability of the environment and societies in which it operates as well as applying sound and ethical governance policies.
 Our aim is to carry out our operational activities in a manner that allows the environment to regenerate itself.
-Transpaco understands the importance of staying abreast of the internal and external impact the company has on employees and its stakeholders.
 We acknowledge that environmental issues, such as climate change, water scarcity and pollution, are among the most significant challenges of our time.

-We are cognisant of our impact on the communities in which we operate as well as our employees.
+We are cognisant of our social and environmental impact on the communities in which we operate as well as our employees.
 Transpaco has always been a champion of job creation and this is perpetuated in our participation in the YES programme.

 Governance is a central pillar in our organisation and we ensure strict governance policies and processes are in place.
+Part of the objectives of ESG are aimed at accomplishing the following: